Watchdog response

 Trigger response paths

-Let approved monitoring signals trigger bandwidth or temporary Fabric Connection responses.
+Let approved monitoring signals trigger configured bandwidth responses.

-Custom inbound webhook URLs can receive status changes from outside monitoring systems, log the trigger, run the configured response, and tear down temporary Fabric Connections after recovery.
+Custom inbound webhook URLs can receive status changes from outside monitoring systems, log the trigger, run the configured response, and revert it after recovery.

 Uptime Monitor alert or inbound webhook is received.